Sinn Féin announces New Leader North of the Border.

 Sinn Féin announces new leader north of the Border.
 It is Michelle O’Neill who replaces Martin McGuinness.

-She had been widely tipped as the politician who would take over from the former deputy first minister, who retired partly due to illness.
+She had been widely tipped as the politician who would take over from the former deputy first minister.
+He retired partly due to illness.

-The 40-year-old County Tyrone woman is the current health minister having previously been agriculture minister.
+The 40-year-old County Tyrone woman is the current health minister.
+She has previously been agriculture minister.

 Michelle O’Neill paid a warm tribute to Mr McGuinness and said she was “following in the footsteps of a political giant”.